 The Autumn (September to December) and Spring (March to June) marks the best season for any trekking in Nepal so Mera Peak Climbing is no different.
 These seasons normally bring a long course of stable weather.
 In spite of the fact that the temperatures at the surface are yet incredibly cold, it is acceptable.

-Likewise, the rainfall at this elevation falls as snow and cracking path in this doubles the difficulty of the climb.
+Likewise, the rainfall at this elevation falls as snow, and the cracking path in this doubles the difficulty of the climb.

 How Difficult is Mera Peak Climbing?

 Mera Peak Climbing is comparatively easier than the Island Peak.
 It is not as challenging as other mountain expeditions.
 However, it doesn’t really mean that the peak is easily achievable.
-There are certain factors causing hurdles and difficulties at some point.
+There are certain factors that cause hurdles and difficulties at some point.

 There are high chances of altitude sickness as you walk towards higher altitudes.
-You should be aware of how your body reacts at 5,000m before going to extreme higher altitudes.
-So, much hiking, trekking, and multi-day altitude experiences are highly recommended.
+You should be aware of how your body reacts at 5,000m before going to extremely higher altitudes.
+So, many hiking, trekking, and multi-day altitude experiences are highly recommended.
 Likewise, the snowy surrounding might lead to a bit of trouble in climbing.

-In spite of the certain difficulties, the Mera Peak Climb is absolutely conquerable with appropriate peak climbing skills, proper gears, and a physically fit body.
+In spite of the certain difficulties, the Mera Peak Climb is absolutely conquerable with appropriate peak climbing skills, proper gear, and a physically fit body.